 For those less inclined to take the challenge there is still fun to be had with The Handle Bar’s new dice game, SHRED THE GNAR.Players are given three dice to roll: red, blue and white.
 The red dice is your shot of liquor, the white is your chaser and blue is your beer.
 What you end up drinking is up to the luck of the roll!

 Mountain Whiskey Ceremony

 For the more refined, enjoy a MOUNTAIN WHISKEY CEREMONY with local Wyoming Whiskey.
-The ceremony is preformed tableside with three glasses infused with the essences of pine, marshmellow and cinnamon to bring out the subtle nuances of flavour.
+The ceremony is preformed tableside with three glasses infused with the essences of pine, marshmallow and cinnamon to bring out the subtle nuances of flavor.

 Sunday - Saturday

 When Michael Lishchynsky was a boy, he already knew he had a love for cooking.
 The culinary world came easy to him; with an Italian background, the kitchen was considered the family living room.
 Everyone gathered to share stories over open stove tops and delicious bites.
 Michael’s grandmother Paula and his mom Antonia were two strong forces in shaping not only his love for food and cooking, but his technique.
 He was taught the farm-to-table philosophy before it was even a movement.
 One of his most memorable and impactful culinary moments was with his grandma who took him into the garden at age 5.
 They harvested all sorts of vegetables together that later turned into that evening’s dinner.
 “If it’s not fresh, it’s not right,” says Michael with a large bearded grin.